 After hours spent getting ready, taking photos, and visiting with your guests, the first dance moment can allow the happy couple a few uninterrupted minutes to focus solely on each other.

 Popular First Dance Songs:

 - Thinking Out Loud by Ed Sheeran

 The Father/Daughter Dance and/or The Mother/Son Dance

 Another traditional wedding dance to consider is the father/daughter or mother/son dance.
 Parents’ dances with each of the newlyweds are often a rite of passage for the families of the happy couple.
-However, couples shouldn’t feel obligated to take part in these dances if there is strain in the relationship with their parent.
+However, couples shouldn’t feel obligated to take part in these dances if there is a strain in the relationship with their parent.

-Since there are so many nuances to family dynamics in modern times, the bride may opt to invite a grandfather, step-father, uncle, father-in-law, or brother to dance with her in lieu of her biological father.
+Since there are so many nuances to family dynamics in modern times, the bride may opt to invite a grandfather, step-father, uncle, father-in-law, or brother to dance with her instead of her biological father.
 For brides who have absent fathers due to death or estrangement, they may opt to dance with their mothers instead!

 The father/daughter dance stems from a similar tradition as the father “giving away” the bride to her new husband.
 The mother of the groom will often dance with her son during or after the father/daughter dance to create another meaningful moment for the other side of the family.